 Home truths: everything you need to know about renting.

 If you haven’t rented before, becoming a tenant can seem a little complex.
-In the guide below, we’ve pulled together the questions we come across on a daily basis.
+In the guide below, our letting agents in Ilford have pulled together the questions we come across daily.
 Hopefully they’ll answer most of your queries.

 Aside from monthly rent, what other costs are there?